How the IvyGene Cancer Blood Test Works

 An IvyGene Score of 1-19 is considered normal.
 An IvyGene Score of 20 or greater is considered elevated.

-Sensitivity of the IvyGene test is approximately 86% and Specificity of the IvyGene test is approximately 88%.
-These numbers are subject to change as the use for the IvyGene test to confirm the presence of additional cancer types are investigated.
+The sensitivity of the IvyGene Cancer Blood Test is approximately 83% and Specificity of the IvyGene test is approximately 88%.
+The sensitivity of the IvyGene Cancer Blood Test detects additional cancer types is being investigated.

 Our laboratory has validated the IvyGene Cancer Blood Test with these 4 cancers: breast, colon, liver, and lung.
 Preliminary testing for an additional 20 cancers has demonstrated an elevated IvyGene Score and as we complete the validation for additional cancers we will update this list.

 Please note that an elevated Score does not necessarily mean that it is due to one of these 4 validated cancers.
 An elevated Score could be due to methylation associated with other cancers.

 The IvyGene Cancer Blood Test does not provide the tissue of origin.
 The IvyGene Cancer Blood Test analyzes DNA methylation to confirm cancer presence and give measurable information about cancer.